 Instructions

-- Preheat oven to 350°F and line a muffin tin with liners.
+- Preheat: Preheat oven to 350°F and line a 12-cup muffin tin with liners.

-- In a large mixing bowl, whisk together the mashed bananas, eggs, maple syrup, coconut oil, and vanilla extract.
+- Mix wet ingredients: In a large bowl, whisk together the mashed bananas, eggs, maple syrup, coconut oil, and vanilla extract until fully combined.

-- Add oat flour, rolled oats, baking soda, and baking powder to the wet ingredients.
-Mix until completely combined.
+- Add dry ingredients: Add the oat flour, rolled oats, baking soda, and baking powder to the wet ingredients.
+Stir until just combined - do not overmix.

-- Use a spatula to gently fold in the blueberries and lemon zest.
+- Fold in blueberries: Gently fold in the blueberries and lemon zest with a spatula.

-- Divide the batter evenly between the muffin cups, filling each cup about two-thirds full.
+- Fill the tin: Divide the batter evenly between the muffin cups, filling each about two-thirds full.
 Sprinkle extra rolled oats on top if desired.

-- Bake for 22 – 26 minutes, until golden brown and a toothpick comes out clean.
+- Bake: Bake for 22-26 minutes until golden brown and a toothpick inserted in the center comes out clean.

 Stephanie gilet says